-The policy will be given to all members of the Governing Body, and all teaching and non-teaching members of staff.
-Copies of the document will be available to all parents through the school's website and a copy is available in the school office.
-Details of the content of the RSE curriculum will also be published on the school's web site.
+The policy has been given to all members of the Governing Body, and all teaching and non-teaching members of staff.
+Copies of the document are available to all parents through the school's website and a copy is available in the school office.
+Details of the content of the RSE curriculum is also published on the school's website.